Time series generation for option pricing on quantum computers using tensor network: Introduction

 \section{Introduction}

 Quantum computing has recently received growing attention in industries as it is expected to achieve significant speed-up for many computational problems.
 One of the fields people expect to benefit from quantum computers is finance, where several potential applications have already been considered, including portfolio optimization, risk management, and option pricing.
 See \cite{orus2019quantum,bouland2020prospects,egger2020quantum,herman2022survey,herman2023quantum} for comprehensive reviews of these topics.
 The application we would like to address in this paper is option pricing with the Monte Carlo method, which is theoretically shown in \cite{montanaro2015quantum} that it can achieve quadratic speed up compared with the classical counterpart.
-An {\it option}, a type of derivatives, is a financial contract in which the option buyer receives an amount of money ({\it payoff}) linked to an underlying asset, such as a stock, an interest rate index, a foreign exchange rate, and so on.
+An {\it option}, a type of derivative, is a financial contract that gives the buyer the right to buy or sell an underlying asset, such as a stock, an interest rate index, or a foreign exchange rate, at a predetermined price and date.
+However, we use the term ``option'' to refer to a wider range of contracts in which the buyer receives an amount of money ({\it payoff}) linked to an underlying asset, since such contracts, including some examples presented later, are often called options.
 Apart from underlying asset markets, options offer investors alternative opportunities for profits and hedging various risks.
 Based on the various needs of investors, a wide variety of options have been introduced.
 Therefore, it is a central problem for financial institutions to price options in a suitable manner in order to trade and manage them.